Saharsh000/City-Explorer/README.md

 **OpenWeatherMap**: Provides real-time weather data for any city in the world.
 **Wikipedia API**: Fetches a brief summary of the selected city from its Wikipedia page.

-## To Do(Updates)
+## To Do(Updates) 📄🖋️
-- Add more cities to the list(doing this currently).
+- Add more cities to the list.
 - Display additional information about the cities (e.g., population, time zone).
 - Allow user input for cities.
 - Save the explored cities' information to a text or CSV file.

+## Current Status 📊
+- Currently working on other projects, but once i have time, I'll probably add user input as well as more pre-defined ones.
+- Stay tuned, bcuz the next update will be 🔥

-## Thank You
+## Thank You 😄
-- Well, thank you for using my code.
+- Well, thank you for reading.
+- Hope you will use it as well.
 - As always, if you have any issues with the program, you can contact me on discord(metagross2010ss) or email me.
+- If you have liked, please star the repo!! ⭐
-- Have a nice day :D !!!!
+- Have a nice day :D !!!! 👋